artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ## Nuke version, topdown & classic rendering

 The above tests were all performed using Nuke13.2v9 and the classic render mode.
-Nuke 13.2 introduced a new way for Nuke to render the NodeGraph called Topdown rendering.
+Nuke 13.2 introduced a new way for Nuke to render the NodeGraph called Top-down rendering.
 From the Foundry's newsletter:

 > In Nuke 13.2, we introduced a new way for Nuke to render its node graph called Top-down rendering.
 This new rendering method allows Nuke to render its node graph from the top of the graph down, rather than scanline-by-scanline on-demand, allowing Nuke to cache its data more efficiently, reducing thread synchronization issues and results in overall faster rendering.